-If you intend to represent yourself as a “pro se litigant,” you are required to follow the same Ohio Rules of Civil Procedure.
-A packet of forms can be picked up at the Clerk of Courts Office on the 2nd floor of the Courthouse or you can get from the Supreme Court of
+If you intend to represent yourself as a “pro se litigant”, you are required to follow the same Ohio Rules of Civil Procedure.
+A basic packet can be picked up at the Clerk of Courts Office on the 2nd Floor of the Courthouse.
+The packets are $5.00 each.
+You may also obtain the same packets on the Clerk of Courts website at https://guernseycounty.org/domestic/ or the Supreme Court of Ohio.

 Mediation is available to the parties of a domestic case at a reasonable cost through local attorneys and Haven of Hope, upon motion to the court.
 You and the other party would meet with the Mediator who is trained to facilitate your discussion and assist you in arriving at an agreement.

 If you do not have a case pending and want to try mediation to avoid filing a case, you may contact the assignment commissioner for a list of trained mediators.